 5. Strategic Leadership within the Senior Management Team

-Each South Tyneside Safeguarding Children and Adults Partnership (STSCAP) member agency – local authority, clinical commissioning groups (CCGs) and police, should identify a senior manager to take a lead role in the organisational and in inter-agency arrangements, including the STSCAP.
+Each Safeguarding Adults Board (SAB) member agency – local authority, Integrated Care Board (ICB) and police, should identify a senior manager to take a lead role in the organisational and in inter-agency arrangements, including the SAB.

 To achieve effective working relationships, based on trust and transparency, members will need to understand the contexts and restraints within which their counterparts work.